Asif556/Travel-Trails/README.md

 <h2>Contributing</h2>
 <p>
     Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.
-Special thanks to my friend for their support and contributions.
-Check out their GitHub profile here: <a href="https://github.com/YourFriendGitHubLink" target="_blank">Your Friend's GitHub</a>.
 </p>